jtkovacs/jtkovacs.github.io/REFS/databases.md

+# The relational data model

+In a relational database, the data model is of tables/relations; other data models are XML, graph, and documents.
+Tables have rows (also called tuples or records) and columns (also called attributes, fields, or values).
+Table columns have types (also called domains), which can be enumerated.
+Rules of relations: cells contain single values; columns store single type of data; column names are unique; order is insignificant; rows are unique (they need a key).

+- Relationship structure allows for scaling exceptionally large data sets with excellent performance for processing transactions: TRUE
+- ANSI standards made platform-independence and transfer code across different products possible: TRUE
+- Considered VERY expensive to purchase and maintain: FALSE
+- Programming/query language that is easy to learn and execute: TRUE
+- Difficult to retrieve data: FALSE

+What are the pros and cons of storing redundant data in a database?

+Redundant data has two major problems: first, the cost of physical storage, and second, the difficulties of keeping multiple copies of the same data consistent and accurate.
+For these reasons, normalization is used to minimize data redundancy (but not eliminate it, since the relational data model requires some redundancy to record relationships).
+However, because normalization is a complex process and because the cost of storage has declined over time, there may be cases or NoSQL database models where greater data redundancy is tolerated.

+## Kinds of attributes

+An attribute is composite if its value can be decomposed.
+For example, an entity CAT may have an attribute OWNER NAME; this composite attribute could be decomposed into two atomic/simple attributes (OWNER FIRST NAME, OWNER LAST NAME).

+An attribute is multi-valued/set-valued if, for a single entity, the attribute could/should store multiple values.
+For example, a PERSON entity may have a LANGUAGES SPOKEN attribute that must contain multiple values to accommodate multilingual people.

+An attribute is derived if its value can be calculated from (an)other attribute(s) in the database.
+For example, the value of the attribute TRIP DURATION could be derived from the attributes DEPARTURE DATE and RETURN DATE.

+Determinant: Attribute(s) whose value determines the value of a second (set of) attribute(s)

+An attribute may be a **key** or identity value.
+Kinds of keys:

+- Surrogate Key: Artificial (non-intelligent) column added to entity for the sole purpose of performing Primary Key duties (oftentimes an INTEGER)
+- Candidate Key: Column(s) that can uniquely identify rows in an entity

+Identity values must/How to pick a key.
+Which of the following are guidelines for an Entity Identifier (aka 'Primary Key')?

+- INTEGER is most-often the best data type choice
+- Will not change in value
+- Will not be null
+- Narrow field

+## Referential integrity

+Referential Integrity Constraint: Constraint that limits the values in an FK to those that already exist in the PK of the corresponding entity

+Explain what referential integrity is and how it is maintained within the Relational Data Model.

+One table’s primary key may be used in another table as a foreign key, establishing a relationship between the two tables; referential integrity means that the key is consistent across tables.
+Specifically, when a row is added to the latter table, its FK value should come from the former table’s PK or it should be NULL.

+## Associative entities

+When two entities are related in many-to-many fashion, an associative entity must be created to resolve the relationship.
+For example, consider a taxi company that owns cars; employs drivers; randomly assigns each driver a car for their shift; and wants to maintain a record for liability purposes.
+Entities CAR and DRIVER have a many-to-many relationship, since a driver will be assigned to multiple cars over the course of their employment.
+To capture the necessary data, SHIFTS is created as an associative entity with attributes driver ID, car ID, and shift date.

+## Superclasses and subclasses

+Supertype/Subtype (described as Superclass/Subclass in the Connolly & Begg book) implementation:

+- Provides more semantic meaning to an ER model: TRUE
+- Makes an ER model more readable: TRUE
+- Introduces more NULL values to a database: FALSE
+- Supertype and Subtypes have the same primary key: TRUE

 # Database design

 A good design process prevents repetition; reduces errors (by limiting data entry through use of IDs, and imposing constraints); permits multiple analyses (by replacing multipart fields with atomic ones); avoids data conflicts (by reserving calculation to the analysis phase, rather than storing results); and ensures complete information (by requiring it during input).